 Also bear in mind, though, that it's not just the size of the screen that sets these two iPad Pros apart.
 The 11-inch Pro's display, a Liquid Retina IPS LCD offering 600 nits of brightness, is less high quality than the 12.9-inch version's Liquid Retina XDR mini-LED LCD, which delivers up to 1600 nits of brightness.
 On the plus side, the 11-inch model also comes in at a more affordable price.

-The iPad Pro (2021) 12.9 has been put in the shade a little by its 2022 M2 successor, but it's still very capable nontheless.
+The iPad Pro (2021) 12.9 is getting on in years, but it's still very capable nonetheless.
 Housing Apple's M1 processor, its 8-core CPU is 50% faster than previous models, and the 8-core GPU delivers 40% faster graphics.
 You also get up to 2TB in storage and support for 5G, so it's great for photographers on the go.

 The rear camera's pretty good too, featuring a 12MP ultra-wide front-facing camera with a 122º field of view, and an ISP and LIDAR scanner for extra low-light detail.
 Its selfie camera was also the first to get the Center Stage function, which tracks your movement when recording video, and follows you to keep you in the centre.

-Unlike the 2022 iPad Pros, you won't get the Apple Pencil 2's Hover function, a USB-C port, Wi-Fi 6E, or the ability to shoot ProRes video.
-You won't get the super-fast M2 processor either.
+Unlike its successors, you won't get the Apple Pencil 2's Hover function, a USB-C port, Wi-Fi 6E, or the ability to shoot ProRes video.
+You won't get the super-fast M2 or M4 processors either.
 But if these things don't bother you too much, you'll also get to save a bit of money on the price.

 The 2021 version of the iPad Pro also comes in a more compact 11-inch version.
 That means the screen and overall is slightly smaller, it's lighter, and it's also cheaper.
 Apart from that, as with the 2022 iPad Pros, the main difference between the two versions is the quality of the screen, particularly the brightness (600 nits on the 11-inch compared with 1,600 nits on the 12.9).
 Otherwise, though, you get everything else on offer with the 12.9-inch version: the same M1 chip, the same generous storage, and the same excellent cameras.

-The iPad Pro 12.9 (2020) may not have the latest M1 or M2 chip, but it does have a A12Z Bionic chip that's still very fast.
-So if you're not doing anything very heavy duty with your iPad, such as editing 8K video or massive RAW image files, you're unlikely to notice any difference between this and the 2021 version.
-That makes the more affordable price of this slightly-old-but-still-kind-of-new iPad a very tempting buy.
+The iPad Pro 12.9 (2020) may not an Apple-made M-chip, but it does have a A12Z Bionic chip that's still very fast.
+So if you're not doing anything very heavy duty with your iPad, such as editing 8K video or massive RAW image files, you'll still be well served.
+That makes its more affordable price a very tempting buy.

 This iPad also offers supports the Magic Keyboard and offers a very nice camera setup.
 On the rear you get 12MP wide and 10MP ultra-wide sensors, along wth ToF LiDAR scanner for depth, and support for video up to 4K at 60fps.
 On the front, there's a 7MP camera for calls and selfies.